tohojo/flent/doc/options.rst

    upper and lower bounds.
 To specify just the lower bound, add a comma afterwards.
 Can be specified twice, corresponding to figures with multiple axes.

-.. option:: --label-x=LABEL
-.. option:: --label-y=LABEL

-   Override the figure axis labels.
-Can be specified twice, corresponding to figures with multiple axes.

-.. option:: --colours=COLOURS

-   Comma-separated list of colours to be used for the plot colour cycle.
-Can be specified in any format understood by matplotlib (including HTML hex values prefixed with a #).

-   Yes, this option uses British spelling.
-No, American spelling is not supported.
-Deal with it.

-.. option:: -I, --invert-latency-y

-   Invert the y-axis for latency data series (making plots show ’better values upwards’).

-.. option:: --log-scale

-   Use logarithmic scale on plots.

-.. option:: --norm-factor=FACTOR

-   Factor to normalise data by.
-I.e. divide all data points by this value.
-Can be specified multiple times, in which case each value corresponds to a data series.

-.. option:: --scale-data=SCALE_DATA

-   Additional data files to consider when scaling the plot axes (for plotting several plots with identical axes).
-Note, this displays only the first data set, but with axis scaling taking into account the additional data sets.
-Can be supplied multiple times; see also :option:`--scale-mode`.

 .. option:: -S, --scale-mode